Leggi questo articolo in Italiano

 What to change to adapt it to your needs

-- File comes free of charge and without protections.
+As always, file comes free of charge and without protections.
 I encourage you to use it, test it and I hope it will be useful to some of you.
 I don't care being mentioned or cited as the developer of this file should you like to share it elsewhere.